tokyojack/UHK/README.md

 # UHK
-A large UHC gamemode Bukkit plugin.
+A full UHC gamemode base, ready to adapted to your needs.

 A big UHC plugin that I worked on for fun.
 It is partially finished, so somethings may be missing on have debugs.